mattybwoy/We-Bare-Bears-Soundboard/README.md

 - All constraints now working, app can now be viewed in landscape mode
 - All images and buttons present on screen
 - Theme song now played when clicked on main heading
+- Individual soundbites added to main buttons

 ## Improvements
-- Functional buttons with soundbites for individual bear
+- Random soundbites are played for each individual bear.

 ## Installation